olawuwo-abideen/booking/README.md

 Set up the environment variables:

-Open the .env file and update the values according to your configuration.
+Create the .env file and setup the MongoDB URL.
-Start the MongoDB server:

 The server will start running on the specified port (default: 3000) and establish a connection to the MongoDB database.